 This scheme has been extended from 8 March 2021 to parents and guardians who are not legally required to self-isolate, but who need to take time off work to look after a child or young person who is self-isolating during term time.
 Applicants will need to satisfy the other eligibility criteria for the main scheme or discretionary scheme, as below, to receive the payment.

 This is important to help stop the transmission of COVID-19 and avoid further economic and societal restrictions.
-Eligible individuals can make a claim providing that their period of self-isolation started on or after 28 September 2020.
-Applications must be made within 14 days of the end of the isolation period.
-The scheme will last until 31 January 2021.
+Eligible individuals can make a claim providing that their period of self-isolation started on or after 28 September 2020 or 8 March 2021 if applying due to child’s self-isolation.
+Applications must be made within 42 days of the first day of the isolation period.
+This scheme will end on 31 March 2022.

 Who is eligible

 Please note: you must meet all of the criteria below in order to be eligible for the main scheme.

 - Are employed or self-employed